ut-astria/orbdetpy/docs/filefmt.rst

 data simulation and orbit determination.
 The following sections describe the formatting requirements for these files.

-Note that all strings in JSON files are case sensitive.
-Timestamps must be in UTC and given by the format "yyyy-MM-ddThh:mm:ss.fffZ".
+All strings in key names and values are case sensitive.
+Timestamps must be in UTC and given using the ISO 8601 format "yyyy-MM-ddThh:mm:ss.fffZ".

 Configuration Files
 -------------------